yulin6/FishGame-Codebase3/Fish/README.txt

 In this project:

+The Makefile at the top-level directory (Fish/) can be used to build the project with "make", and "make clean" removes the output directories generated that contain the .class files.

 Common/ contains the files relevant to programming Fish, which includes but is not limited to the source code and scripts used to build and test the project.
 Common/src contains the code for the software components of Fish, contained within their respective directories.
 At present, the only component is /game.

-The Makefile within Common/ can be used to build the project with "make", and "make clean" removes the output directories generated that contain the .class files.
+Common/test contains unit tests for the classes of Fish.

 The resources/ folder within Common/ contains some files that are not source code that are associated with the project; currently it contains an image of a Fish icon